 Can eczema be spread from person to person?Eczema is not infectious and therefore cannot be spread to other people.

-Is eczema life threatening?Although it can become a chronic medical condition with clinical features being more pronounced at times, it is not a life threatening condition.
+Is eczema life threatening?Although it can become a chronic medical condition with clinical features being more pronounced at certain times, it is not a life threatening condition.

-Is it possible for eczema to improve without any treatment?It is possible without any medical treatment for eczema to settle down on its own although it is a chronic medical condition of the skin and often improves as we get older.
+Is it possible for eczema to improve without any treatment?It is possible without any medical treatment, for eczema to settle down on its own although it is a chronic medical condition of the skin and often improves as we get older.

 Can eczema be cured?Sadly there is yet to be a definitive treatment for eczema which will result in a full and permanent resolution of symptoms.

 Do I have to be on treatment for eczema indefinately?Many common eczema treatments may need to be taken for a prolonged period of time.
-Only an expert dermatologist will be able to advise you on how long treatment will be to be taken to achieve long lasting results.
+Only an expert dermatologist will be able to advise you on how long treatment will need to be taken to achieve long lasting results.